 Thaddeus Stevens College reserves the right to deny admission or readmission to any individual if, in the opinion of College authorities, such is not in the best interest of the student or the College.

-Admission is offered without regard to age, sex, handicap, race, religion, creed, national origin, veteran status, or political affiliation.
+Admission is offered without regard to age, color, sex, handicap, race, religion, creed, national origin, veteran status, or political affiliation.
+All applicants, however, must be residents of Pennsylvania.